mHadi1091/my-notes-practice-/infoandtech.md

 4. **Potential for Over-Engineering**: Custom solutions may be over-engineered, including unnecessary features or complexity that adds development time and cost.
 5. **Risk of Project Failure**: Custom development projects carry inherent risks, including scope creep, budget overruns, and technical challenges, which can lead to project failure if not managed effectively.

+## lab tasks
+* Ms world
+* practice of assignment format
+* quiz on monday related to it